gitandre/INF3708-Software-Project-Management/README.md

 ### Please Pay-It-Forward

 This repository is shared in the spirit of 'paying it forward.'
 While the resources are freely available, I encourage you to contribute to the cycle of goodwill.
-If you find value in this project, I hope you'll use your gained knowledge and resources to assist others in the community, whether that's by contributing to another open-source project, helping a colleague, or sharing your own expertise.
+If you find value in this project, I hope you'll use your gained knowledge and resources to assist others in the community, whether that's by contributing to another open-source project, helping a colleague/fellow student, or sharing your own expertise.
 This practice fosters a collaborative and generous atmosphere, enriching both individual growth and the broader community.

 #### Guiding Principles:
 1. **Selflessness**: Paying it forward is rooted in selfless acts of kindness, where individuals help others without expecting personal gain or direct reciprocity.